People

 Current Team

 Dr. Scheer earned a Ph.D. in counseling psychology from Boston College and completed a predoctoral clinical internship at Mount Sinai St. Luke’s/West Hospital in New York City.
 Dr. Scheer also completed an NIMH T32 postdoctoral fellowship in psychiatric epidemiology at the Yale School of Public Health.
-Dr. Scheer is the author of over 75 peer-reviewed publications.
-Dr. Scheer’s research is supported by grants from NIAAA, NIMHD, the William T. Grant Foundation, and the American Psychological Foundation.
+Dr. Scheer is the author of over 80 peer-reviewed publications.
+Dr. Scheer’s research has been supported by grants from NIAAA, NIMHD, the William T. Grant Foundation, and the American Psychological Foundation.
 Dr. Scheer’s work has been recognized through several awards (e.g., NIMHD Research Institute Scholar, NIH Office of Research on Women’s Health).

 Graduate Students